mdiener87/diener-tech/content/blog/one-billion-token-challenge.md

 </BlogImage>

 For the fourth attempt, I started v4 as a clean run - no more initializing from an existing checkpoint.
 I continued with the idea of using a 2 billion token training run, utilizing one billion learning tokens seen twice.
 The model configuration was my best-guess blend of the v2 and v3 arguments.
 Given this model was trained from zero, it would take ~26 hours to complete on the Spark.
-This was an excellent long-term stability test for the spark, and it showed no signs of thermal throttling during the long run.
+This was an excellent long-term stability test for the DGX Spark, and it showed no signs of thermal throttling during the long run.
 When we pulled the model out of the oven, these were the results:

 | Model              |    Loss |   Perplexity |
 | ------------------ | ------: | -----------: |